ordertime.

 Included in Basic

-• Catalog source adapters (Shopify, Squidex, Sanity, Contentful, JSON, others)
+• Catalog source adapters (Shopify, Squidex, Sanity, Contentful, files like CSV or spreadsheet, others)

 • SSG adapters (Astro, Next.js, SvelteKit, 11ty, Hugo)